finiam/phoenix_starter/README.md

 During development, you should use the build from the `snowpack` dev-server under port 8080.
 The frontend is automatically configured to use `localhost:4000` (phoenix endpoints) during dev, and `/` on testing and production.

+## Auth

+We also have a basic auth set up.
+You check the login routes on the frontend and the logic on the backend.
+Currently there is sign up, login and logout logic.
+The auth logic can work via the `Phoenix` session, which in turn uses a secure cookie, which is also advised for web clients.

+User's have a email and a password (hashed with argon2).
+Currently there is no email logic, but that is on the roadmap.

 ## About